-German Shepherds are very popular as pets and consistently ranks in the top three most popular breeds along with the Labrador and Golden Retriever.
-German Shepherds are highly intelligent and have an undying devotion to their master.
+German Shepherd dogs are trendy pets and consistently rank in the top three most popular breeds, along with the Labrador and Golden Retriever.
+German Shepherd dogs are highly intelligent and have an undying devotion to their master.

-The very first dog I had as a kid was a German Shepherd mix.
+The first dog I had as a kid was a German Shepherd mix.
 When I look at pictures now of that great dog, Lucky, he looks more mixed than a German Shepherd, but he is the reason I have such great affection for this breed.
-When I started the first grade in school, Lucky would always walk me to the bus stop and would be waiting there for me when I returned.
+When I started the first grade in school, Lucky would always walk me to the bus stop and wait for me until I returned.
 He was always by my side as my best friend and protector.

 History of the German Shepherd Dog

-Although they wanted a good looking dog, their primary goal was to produce a breed that did its job well.
-I think they excelled in both areas because the modern German Shepherd is a beautiful dog trained to do just about anything.
+Although they wanted a good-looking dog, their primary goal was to produce a breed that did its job well.
+They excelled in both areas because modern German Shepherd dogs are beautiful dogs trained to do just about anything.